D4-project/bgp-monitor/docs/home.md

 ### Routing policy

 Autonomous Systems are connected to their neighbors called peers, which receives and sends different [BGP messages](#bgp-messages).
-A routing policy is also defined for each AS :
+A routing policy is also defined for each AS:
 - has its own list of [prefixes](#ip-address-prefixes) (IP ranges).
 - has a list of its peer AS